mercadopago/devsite-docs/plugins_sdks/plugins/unofficial/Nuvemshop.en.md

     ![CloudShop Configuration](/images/NuvemShopativarMP2.png)

-5. You will be redirected to a Paid Market page in order to allow the connection between the Cloud Shop Platform and your Mercado Pago account, making all necessary settings
+5. You will be redirected to a Mercado Pago page in order to allow the connection between the Cloud Shop Platform and your Mercado Pago account, making all necessary settings

 ![CloudShop Configuration](/images/NuvemShoppermitirMP.png)